kofzor/LearningRL/_posts/2016-08-15-Reinforcement_Learning_101.md

 - $R : \mathbb{S} \times \mathbb{A} \times \mathbb{S} \times \mathbb{R} \to [0, 1]$; is a reward function that outputs a probability for a numeric reward given a transition.
 Let $R_t$ denote the random variable for the reward at $t$, and let $r_t$ denote the observed reward at $t$.
 E.g., arriving at the destination incurs a high reward, and crashing incurs a negative reward.
 - $I : \mathbb{S} \to [0, 1]$; is an initial state function that outputs the probability that a state is the MDPs initial state $s_0$.
 E.g., the helicopter can take off at several locations.
 - $\gamma \in [0, 1]$; is a discount rate parameter that weighs off imminent rewards versus long-term rewards.

+In the literature, one may find different notations.
+For example, without any initial state, or defining the reward and transition functions differently.
+To the best of my knowledge, the above notation is the most explicit.
+Actual implementations of MDPs employ datastructures of the programming language.
+For example, a numpy matrix with values between 0 and 1 describe the transition of a state-action pair (row) to a subsequent state (column).

 At the beginning of interaction with an MDP, an agent observes an initial state $s_0$ and chooses an action $a_0$.
 From that point on, at each discrete timestep $t = 0, 1, 2, \hdots$, it observes a successor state $s_{t+1}$ and a reward $r_{t+1}$, and chooses a new action accordingly.